DouglasNeuroInformatics/PictureNamingTask/docs/index.md

 Stimuli are added to the `data.csv` found in the `dist/` directory as follows:

 Currently there are nine directories with images corresponding to nine difficulty levels.
-These are located in `dist/level1 ... dist/level9` if the `dist` was download.
+These are located in `dist/level1 ... dist/level9` if the `dist` was downloaded.
-In source code they are located in the `public` directory.
+In the source code they are located in the `public` directory.

 example stimulus